Is your procurement process enabling infrastructure innovation? 4 key questions to ask

 For all professionals involved in the procurement of large, complex transport and infrastructure projects, an opportunity and challenge exist in delivering truly innovative projects that have a meaningful and enduring impact to society.

-The procurement of innovative transport and infrastructure projects require a receptive, strategic and systematic process which clearly articulates the desired innovation (good or service) that the procuring agent wishes to purchase.
-Procuring for innovation in transport and infrastructure projects focus on practical and implementable new ideas and technologies that are recognized by markets, governments and society, as being able to make a meaningful and enduring impact.
+Procuring for innovation in transport and infrastructure projects focuses on practical and implementable new ideas and technologies that are recognized by markets, governments and society as being able to make a meaningful and enduring impact.

 Poor understanding of innovations adds the need for an extra level of due diligence by the procurer, which can only be achieved through a comprehensively exhaustive procurement process that in itself might require innovation.